AlinaSukhoverskaya/Project-e-commerce/Project e-commerce/README.md

 E-commerce analysis.
 Analysis of customer behavior, delivery performance and online shopping trends.

 ### Data:
+Data set which contains all the transactions for a registered non-store online retail.
+The dataset contains information about users, order statuses, and order contents.

 ### Goal:
 Provide e-commerce analysis and analysis of customer behavior, delivery performance and online shopping trends.